phenology/cgc/manuscript/paper.md

 In light of the eminent employability of co- and tri-clustering approaches to geospatial disciplines like geo-information science and Earth observation, and the transferability to other (geo)scientific domains, this paper presents the Clustering Geo-data Cubes (CGC) package.

 As outlined below, the package aims to meet the needs of geospatial data scientists.
 As an example applications, we are working on the analysis of spring onset datasets at high spatial resolution and continental scale, a preview of which is presented in the CGC tutorial.
-Nevertheless, the methods implemented in the CGC package remain widely applicable and can easily be applied in other domains.
+While the algorithms implemented in the CGC package are limited to positive data matrices and designed to best tackle datasets with a hidden "checkerboard" structure [@Kluger:2003], they remain widely applicable and can easily be applied in other domains.

 # Statement of need